Britain's FTSE set for biggest weekly gain since 2011

 move to counter weak commodities prices.

-The volatile stock is now up over 35 percent this week and
+It is now up over 40 percent this week and set for its

 Glencore, the world's largest producer of zinc, has already